 It suddenly occurred to us, probably years after it occurred to everybody else, that Spanx is big business and big news.
 Sara Blakely's re-invention of the 'g-word' in 2000 was one thing, but the marketing phenomenon that accompanied the launch would have impressed the executives from the major foundation garment houses of half a century ago.

 In fact, there are many parallels to be drawn here.
 In the 1950s and 1960s, celebrities such as Jane Russell and Maureen O'Hara were happy to declare that they wore Playtex girdles even if they didn't actually pose in them.
 Today, after a short period of being embarrassed to admit that one was wearing the very garments that women had discarded in the 1970s, Bridget Jones brought girdles or 'magic knickers' into the open.
 These days, Spanx is endorsed and worn by the majority of celebrities or so it seems; is this marketing at work here?
-Certainly Oprah Winfrey, Adele, Gwyneth Paltrow and Princess Beatrice are fans of their 'shapewear' and Dedra Messing, Molly Shannon, Kim Kardashian, Lily Allen, Beyonce, Jennifer Garner, Mindy Kalling, Tyra Banks, Tina Fey and Rachel Bloom are happy to pose dressed thus.
+Certainly Oprah Winfrey, Adele, Gwyneth Paltrow, Helen Mirren and Princess Beatrice are fans of their 'shapewear' and why not.
+Real women wear real foundation garments.
+Dedra Messing, Molly Shannon, Kim Kardashian, Lily Allen, Beyonce, Jennifer Garner, Mindy Kalling, Tyra Banks, Tina Fey and Rachel Bloom are even happy to pose in their elastic underwear, but that's show-business.

 |The similarities between now and half a century ago just